Twitch’s creators and developers gain a new revenue stream with launch of Bits in Extensions

 Other Bits-enabled Extensions will include those offering a priority queue for joining a creator’s game, virtual throwable items, plus the ability to post on-screen messages, take part in special polls or trigger sound alerts, among other things.

-Dozens of Extensions will be available from developers including Altoar, Casperr, CygnusCross, Daniil Kubatko, Doborog Games, Evolution Gaming, gnatbuoy, Hellcat, Inthegame, Martin Beierling, Master Network, Meastoso, Mobalytics, MoneyMatches, Porcupine, Pretzel Tech, Purity Dev, Run It Up, Seravy, Stream Decker, Streamlabs, tallcode, tetsuo286, vAudience, VoidTeam Studios, and Zippers & Henry Liao.
+Dozens of Extensions will be available from developers including Altoar, Casperr, CygnusCross, Daniil Kubatko, Doborog Games, Evolution Gaming, gnatbuoy, Hellcat, Inthegame, Martin Beierling, Master Network, Meastoso, Mobalytics, MoneyMatches, Porcupine, Pretzel Tech, Purity Dev, Run It Up, Seravy, Stream Decker, Streamlabs, tallcode, tetsuo286, vAudience, VoidTeam Studios and Zippers & Henry Liao.

 Twitch had promised at last year’s developer conference TwitchCon, that Extensions would soon be able to be monetized.
 But it’s taken a little longer to deliver than it had said.